-• Select the mid-span node at the edge of span 1 as shown on the preceding image.

-Drag and drop the influence attribute Bending Span 1 from the A Treeview onto the selected feature.
+- Now select only the mid-span node at the edge of span 1 as shown on the preceding image. - Drag and drop the influence attribute Bending Span 1 from the Treeview onto the selected feature.

 The third influence attribute will investigate hogging near the centre of the internal support.